 The ten tools listed below are some of the most important survival tools that should be in your 72-hour bags or survival bags.
 Of course, other items can be included, but these essentials are a must-have for every survival pack.
 Practice using these tools regularly so that you know their capability and their strength.

 - Water Treatment: We simply cannot live without water.
 The more energy you consume, the more water your body will need.
-Having a means to purify water in a survival situation will help keep you hydrated, your brain functioning properly and your focus on survival.
+Having the means to purify water in a survival situation will help keep you hydrated, your brain functioning properly and your focus on survival.
 In addition, if you sustain an injury, water can be poured over the wound for cleaning.
 I recommend investing in a LifeStraw Go Water bottle of Katadyn Hiker Pro water filter.

 - Compass and Map: Knowing which direction you are headed and where you need to be are essential.
 Keep maps of your surrounding area in your preparedness manuals, in your car and in your survival bags.